 Like everything else, workspaces are evolving over time.
-During this evolving process, it is when flexible workspaces were born.
-Although this concept is nothing new, the current situation is contributing to the increased number of companies using this way to organise themselves.
+Flexible workspaces were born during this evolving process.
+Although this concept is nothing new, the current situation is contributing to the increased number of companies using this way to organize themselves.

-Indeed, if we refer to the increase in the number of people teleworking in general, but especially following the lockdown situation experienced at the beginning of 2020, we can only understand the desire of some companies to change their work organisation.
+Indeed, if we look at the increase in the number of people teleworking in general, but especially following the lockdown situation experienced at the beginning of 2020, we can certainly understand the desire of some companies to change their work organization.
 Therefore, this evolution is developing in parallel with the needs of current workers, who do not necessarily have the same expectations as their predecessors.

-There are several ways to consider a flexible workspace for your employees, each with its advantages:
+There are several ways to develop a flexible workspace for your employees, each with its advantages:

-What do we mean by rearrangement?
+What do we mean by arrangements?
 We mean redesigning the workspace to be more open and allow employees to move around as they wish.
-That is to say; there will no longer be allocated desks as there was before.
+That is to say; there will no longer be allocated desks like there were before.
 Therefore, there will be a reduction in the number of separate desks, which is quite understandable following the increase in teleworking.
 The reduced surface area will definitely generate new free spaces for workers, so the primary goal of doing this is to create places where employees can feel comfortable and exchange ideas with others.
-It goes without saying that calm areas are essentials for tasks that require silence and extreme attention.
+It goes without saying that quiet areas are essential for tasks that require silence and extreme attention.

 The advantages of this solution are multiple:

-The creation of shared space and having more open offices will allow employees to meet more often, this is believed to increase the exchanges of ideas as long as there are interactions occurring.
-As Yahoo's human resources director put it so well: "Some of the best decisions and thoughts come from conversations that take place in the hallways or cafeteria”.
-By being able to discuss at a chair located in the middle of the workspace, you provide your employees with multiple opportunities to come up with innovative ideas, which is good for the company.
-This arrangement will also allow your staff to meet people they don't usually meet.
+The creation of shared space and having more open offices will allow employees to meet more often; this is believed to increase the exchanges of ideas as long as there are interactions occurring.
+As Yahoo's human resources director put it so well: "Some of the best decisions and thoughts come from conversations that take place in the hallways or cafeteria."
+By being able to talk in chairs located in the middle of the workspace, you provide your employees with multiple opportunities to come up with innovative ideas, which is good for the company.
+This flexible workplace arrangement will also allow your staff to meet people they don't usually meet.

-Employee productivity can also benefit from this reorganization of space.
-According to a study conducted by Dr. van der Voordt of Delft University of Technology.
-Among workers of a company that changed the layout of its premises, the number of workers who felt that the working environment influenced their productivity increased from 14% before the redesign to 51% after the redesign.
+Employee productivity can also benefit from this reorganization of space, according to a study conducted by Dr. van der Voordt of Delft University of Technology.
+Among workers at a company that changed the layout of its premises, the number of workers who felt that the working environment influenced their productivity increased from 14% before the redesign to 51% after the redesign.
 This means that 37% of clerks saw an increase in their productivity as a result of the change in environment made by the company.
 This variable is very noticeable, knowing that productivity rhymes with performance.

 A rearrangement of space can often lead to a gain in surface area.
 From this observation, one can imagine all the results: lower rent, lower energy consumption, etc. But it also means that less office equipment is required because there will be fewer individual seats.